wsummerhill/wsummerhill.github.io/_posts/2022-10-02-DLL-sideload-proxying.md

 Finally, we can double-click or execute **MpCmdRun.exe** from command-line and we should see _calc.exe_ spawn in the foreground if it properly worked!
 Note for this executable, you may have to disable Defender first to get it working.
 But generally as a proof-of-concept we've shown that the DLL sideload via DLL proxying of Windows Defender works!

 ![image](https://user-images.githubusercontent.com/35749735/195417916-03906f38-3732-4943-869d-622c19965bc9.png)

+If we do this using the alternative method with Python [referenced above](#an-alternative-method-with-python) which proxies exports to the original DLL where it normally resides on disk, then our folder structure would look a bit different as it only requires the malicous DLL sideloading our EXE: <br />
+- MpCmdRun.exe
+- mpclient.dll (malicious DLL)